rercek/Q_sensor-review/README.md

 - 2 Q_sensors v2.1 on [Tindie](https://www.tindie.com/products/adz1122/esp32-c6-multi-sensor-co2-voc-imu/) with a SDC40 or SDC41 module (**no laser marking on the sensor!**, see [datasheet](https://sensirion.com/media/documents/48C4B7FB/64C134E7/Sensirion_SCD4x_Datasheet.pdf) page 24) directly soldered on the Q_sensor PCB
 - 3 Q_sensors v2.2 on [Aliexpress](https://fr.aliexpress.com/item/1005007922381128.html), each, with a laser marked SDC40 module.

-**Please note that both Q_sensors v2.1 had some ground connections issues with the PCB that were corrected and one Q_sensor v2.2 had power supply issues on the PCB (brownout detector triggered) and was unusable!**
+**Please note that both Q_sensors v2.1 had some ground connections issues with the PCB that were corrected and one Q_sensor v2.2 had power supply issue on the PCB (brownout detector triggered) and was unusable!**

-All Q_sensors wered modified to add a Onewire bus on GPIO 9 (BOOT) (see image below) with a  4.7 kΩ pull-up resistor under the PCB.
-The allows up to 5 DS18B20 temperature sensors to be connected, typically with a 5m cable length (max 4x5m & 1x1m were supported), via an 8-pin JST connector on the H6 Header.
+All Q_sensors wered modified to add a Onewire bus on GPIO 9 (BOOT) (see image below) with a  4.7kΩ pull-up resistor under the PCB.
+This allows up to 5 DS18B20 temperature sensors to be connected, typically with a 5m cable length (max 4x5m & 1x1m were supported), via an 8-pin JST connector on the H6 Header.
 A second Onewire was added on GPIO 1 of one of the Q_sensor v2.2 in order to increase the number of DS18B20s to a maximum of 8 DS18B20s (typically 5-6) with a 5m cable, as reading errors were too numerous with a single bus connecting 5 DS18B20 probes.

 ![Q_sensor OneWire](./images/Q_sensor_OneWire.png)

-Please note that the Q_sensor also contains a light sensor (BH1750 lux measurement), a presence detection radar (BS5820), a VOC sensor (AGS10) and an IMU (QMI8658C) that were not analyzed in this review.
+Please note that the Q_sensor also contains a light sensor (BH1750 lux measurement), a presence detection radar (BS5820), a VOC sensor (AGS10) and an IMU (QMI8658C) that were not thoughtfully analyzed in this review.

 ### Other devices

 In order to compare the measurements given by the Q_sensors, 3 other devices were used:
 1. A [Xiaomi LYWSD03MMC with a custom zigbee firmware](https://www.zigbee2mqtt.io/devices/LYWSD03MMC-z.html#xiaomi-lywsd03mmc-z) measuring room temperature and humidy ([SHTC3 sensor](https://sensirion.com/media/documents/643F9C8E/63A5A436/Datasheet_SHTC3.pdf) is used for Humidity & Temperature measurement).
 2. A [TS0601 air quality sensor](https://www.zigbee2mqtt.io/devices/TS0601_air_quality_sensor.html#tuya-ts0601_air_quality_sensor) measuring room temperature, humidity and CO2.
 This sensor alos gives VOC and Formaldehyd measurements which were not used.
 3. A _DIY_ (Do-It-Yourself) ESP32-C6, called *R_sensor*, with a [BME280](https://www.bosch-sensortec.com/media/boschsensortec/downloads/datasheets/bst-bme280-ds002.pdf) module for room temperature and humidity and a MH-Z19B for CO2.
-A HC SR501 PIR detector (for presence detection) and a BH1750 light sensor were also connected to this device but were not used.
+A HC SR501 PIR detector (for presence detection) and a BH1750 light sensor were also connected to this device but were not used in the analysis.

 ### Experimental measurement campaign

-In total, 6 Zigbee devices were used in a 14-day measurement campaign, including 3 Q_sensors without their case and the 3 devices described in the previous section.
+In total, 6 Zigbee devices were used in a 14-day measurement campaign, including 3 Q_sensors without their box and the 3 other devices described in the previous section.
 The devices with their name/Zigbee address is given below:
 1. `0x404ccafffe571d50`: Q_sensor v2.1 without DS18B20 probe
 2. `0x404ccafffe56dcbc`: Q_sensor v2.2 with 1 DS18B20 probe
 3. `0x404ccafffe56dd00`: Q_sensor v2.2 with 2 onewire buses each connecting 4 DS18B20 probes (total 8 probes)